-Today we learned how to take ten simple ingredients, and turn them into one of the best Mexican meals we have ever had.
+In this Puerto Vallarta cooking class, we learned how to take ten simple ingredients and turn them into one of the best Mexican meals we have ever had.
 Although, admittedly, making that bit of culinary magic happen required a few special things.

-A Cooking Lesson with a Heart and a History
+A Mexican Cooking Lesson with a Heart and a History

 We began our Puerto Vallarta Cooking Class with an introduction to Chef Julio Cesar and his mother Gaby.
 She is the namesake for one of Puerto Vallarta’s most successful restaurants, Gaby’s Restaurant, which began as a simple cart serving breakfast foods to locals.